edoctoor/edoctoor.github.io/index.md

 For the tests to be fair, there should be apposing tests that are not controlled nor funded by the rich, the powerful, and the wealthy.

-  * I believe that the people should have some say in what they are consuming and I hope that all products, food and drug, will one day have a public database which isn't hosted by big money that gives people a way to give their feedback in a professional and precise manner.
+##### I believe that the people should have some say in what they are consuming and I hope that all products, food and drug, will one day have a public database which isn't hosted by big money that gives people a way to give their feedback in a professional and precise manner.
+Logically, the results and finding from billions of people could be considered undeniable.

+#### So what does this have to do with having Crohn's you may ask?

+I believe that this old saying still has merit,

+"WE ARE WHAT WE EAT"
+___

 #### DRAFT, BRAINSTORMING, TO INSPIRE ME LATER

+To be continued. . . rough draft of what to come.
+1. ROUNDUP, should we really be putting poisons on our food?
+2. PLASTICS, we are told one year not to use plastics with our foods; several years later we can not but food that isn't in a plastic container.
+3. FAKE FOODs like peanut butter when the first ingrediant is soy, should it be called soy butter?
+4. If the food industry can make labels Cheese like product that contains very little actual cheese; how can the drug companies sue healh products as if they were drugs?
+It seems like the drug industries are trying to take down the health industry.
+I believe, it is because the drug industry is starting to see a value in health products and they want to own it.

 Some companies are now saying and suing health products because they are claiming that they are good for a sore throat for example and they are getting sued because only drugs can be good for sore throats.

 I wonder if anyone could legally put an end to this as this is only to limit products and raise prices of healthy products.